Pakubuwono XI: Reign

 In the late November 1938, Pakubuwono X was severely ill, and died 3 months later.
-On the advice of Parliament of the Netherlands, Governor-General Alidius Warmoldus Lambertus Tjarda van Starkenborgh Stachouwer chose KGPH.
+On the advice of Parliament of the Netherlands, Governor-General Alidius Warmoldus Lambertus Tjarda van Starkenborgh Stachouwer chose GBKP.
 Hangabehi to succeed his father as Pakubuwono XI.
 Pakubuwono XI's coronation was accompanied by political contract which reduced Susuhunan's suzerainty, which mentioned that Pakubuwono XI would be deposed if he couldn't fulfill his obligation as determined in political contract, plus the withholding of royal expenditure budget dramatically.

 Pakubuwono XI's reign was marked by difficult era, coincided with World War II.
 He also experienced the transfer of colonial government, from the Netherlands to Japan since 1942.
 The Japanese dubbed Surakarta Sunanate as Solo Koo.
 In Japanese colonial era, there was inflation which severed royal and nobility's finances.
 The Japanese also confiscated most of court's assets, which caused Pakubuwono XI fell ill.
 After his death on 1 June, 1945, he was succeeded by his very young son, styled Pakubuwono XII.

+Personal life

+A letter from Kanjeng Raden Adipati Sasradiningrat IV, the patih dalem to the Resident of Surakarta dated on 29 December 1900 (29 Ruwah Je 1830 AJ) informed the impending marriages of the four members of the royal family would be held on 10 April 1901 (20 Besar Je 1830 AJ); among them was the marriage of Kanjeng Pangeran Angabei to Sasradiningrat's daughter, Raden Ajeng Maryati.
+However, Biwaddha Raja Mangunlêksana recorded the marriage of Gusti Bendara Kanjeng Pangeran Angabei and Raden Ajeng Kusmaryati, daughter of Kanjeng Raden Adipati Sasradiningrat IV by his primary consort was held on 1908.
+She died in 1912, and posthumously installed as Gusti Kanjeng Ratu Kencana.

+He married for the second time on 17 July 1924 (14 Besar Je 1854) to Raden Ajeng Kuspariyah, a daughter Kanjeng Raden Mas Tumenggung Arya Puspadiningrat.
+Her mother, Raden Ayu Puspadiningrat (née Raden Ajeng Maryanah or Kus Maryanah) was the elder sister of Ratu Kencana.